maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/05-where.md

 ORDER BY list_price DESC;
 ```

-We can use the `IN` operator for values withing a specific list or sub-query
+We can use the `IN` operator for values withing a specific list or subquery

 ```sql
 SELECT product_id, product_name, category_id, model_year, list_price